JacquelineKeintzel/SOMA/README.md

 */ldata/SuperKEKB/KCG/LER/SXP/2024/02/*

 To get the SAD lattice which is used at a specific measurement acquisition time run *extract\_sadlattice.sad* from the command line.
 Please note that the ring (HER or LER) and the measurement file for which the lattice should be extracted must be changed lines 2, 7 and 13.
+WARNING: This only works on afsad1!

 To extract beam current in a specific time interval, run the following command: